kubernetes-sigs/container-object-storage-interface-api/spec.md

 message ProvisionerRevokeBucketAccessRequest {
     // This field is REQUIRED
-    // Protocol specific information required by the call is passed in as key,value pairs.
+    // BucketName is a globally unique identifier for the bucket
+	// in the object storage provider.
-    Protocol protocol = 1;
+	string bucketID = 1;

     // This field is REQUIRED
-    // This is the account that is being revoked access. string principal = 2;
+    // This is the accountID that is having its access revoked. string accountID = 2;
 }

 message ProvisionerRevokeBucketAccessResponse {